 Pre-Suit Requirements in Dallas Medical Malpractice Cases

-Before a medical malpractice lawsuit can proceed in Texas, the plaintiff must comply with certain procedural requirements:
+Before a medical malpractice lawsuit can proceed in Texas, the plaintiff must comply with certain procedural requirements.

 Expert Report Requirement